exoboy/openr/README.md

 &nbsp;

 ### Single String Replacement
-You can embed any valid action string into the string value of a destination properties.
+You can embed any valid action string into the string value of a destination property.
 For example, if we wanted to precede our new string value with "XX" and end it with "YY".
 The destination property would look something like this:

 ```
 "destination_property" => "XX {{openr->get::foo}} YY",